canjs/canjs/docs/can-guides/commitment/recipes/file-navigator/file-navigator-simple.md

   });
   ```

-- Use [can-define/map/map] to model Component data as [can-component.prototype.ViewModel]
+- Use [can-define/map/map] to model Component data as [can-component.prototype.ViewModel].
 - Use [can-stache.helpers.if {{#if(value)}}] to do `if/else` branching in `can-stache`.
 - Use [can-stache.helpers.for-of {{#for(of)}}] to do looping in `can-stache`.
 - Use [can-stache.helpers.is {{#eq(value1, value2)}}] to test equality in `can-stache`.